November 29, 2020 5 Min Read

-LaToya and Jamie’s conversation covered many topics, including the pandemic, end-of-life care, and supporting different views within a family.
-While the talk was wide-ranging, the focal point often came back to two central ideas:
+LaToya and Jamie’s conversation covers many topics, including the pandemic, end-of-life care, and supporting different views within a family.
+While the podcast episode is wide-ranging, the focal point comes back to two central ideas:

 Here are some of the main takeaways from the conversation: